Making a difference for our customers

 In 2020, more than 150 of our people spent over 657 hours picking litter during the Great British Spring Clean.
 Through both our volunteering and maintenance activities, we collected 12,000 bags of litter.

 "It's great to be a part of something to be proud of, making a difference in the environment around you for you and others to enjoy.
-I got my 8-year-old daughter involved and she loved it, and has been out litter picking several times since as it made her feel good through doing good."Clare Ball, Corporate Customer Service Engagement Programme Manager, Highways England
+I got my 8-year-old daughter involved and she loved it, and has been out litter picking several times since as it made her feel good through doing good."Clare Ball, Corporate Customer Service Engagement Programme Manager, National Highways

 Seeing things differently